 Once we have those two in agreement, then it comes to me.
 I’ll make the final check.
 I normally like to have my leaders make the decision.
 If they tell me, “It’s a go for me,” it will be the last step that I will oversee.

 And if I don’t see something too crazy, I would normally go with it.
 I like to give my leaders the say.
-I’ll give it that last look.
+I only give it that last look.

-Any sort of things that I might give my leaders after that, give some feedback or maybe red flags, if you will, and that’s it.
-That’s how we make the decision.
+I might give feedback or discuss some red flags I spotted, but that’s it.
+That’s how we all make the decision.

 Speaking of red flags, what are some of yours when hiring?

-A lot of the time, when we, as leaders or as hiring personnel, ask questions about your experience and you completely sidetrack and go through something else, then at that point, you lose our attention.
+Often, when we, as leaders or as hiring personnel, ask questions about the candidate’s experience and they sidetrack entirely and go through something else, our attention is lost.

-And you might want to showcase and say all these things you’ve done, but it’s not what I asked.
-So sometimes, I’ve had to ask the same question again because it’s not the information I’m trying to get.
+So, sometimes, we have to ask the same question again because it’s not the information we’re trying to get.

 What does a day in the life of a Hotel General Manager look like?